 It’s not the time to try new things — choose activities within your skill level.
 Risky behavior puts strain on limited health and rescue resources, which are focused on virus-related emergency needs right now.

 More tips for exploring Oregon’s outdoors

-Relish in the beauty: Experiencing the quiet, awe-inspiring beauty of nature can not only lift your spirits, it can improve your health.
-Think of Oregon’s vast outdoors as your place to relax and recharge, especially right now when many of us are vulnerable to stress and anxiety.
+Relish in the beauty: Experiencing the quiet, awe-inspiring beauty of nature can not only lift your spirits, it can also improve your health.
+Think of Oregon’s vast outdoors as your place to relax and recharge.
 You can help us keep this place beautiful for generations to come by recreating responsibly and avoiding taking unnecessary risks.

 T.R.E.A.D. lightly: One handy reference tool is to follow the T.R.E.A.D. principles for treading lightly while social distancing outdoors: Travel responsibly (stay close to home), respect the rights of others, educate yourself, avoid sensitive areas and do your part (pack out what you pack in).